jjpr/anethole/README.md

 - Meshlab
 - start_notebook.sh from https://github.com/jjpr/equation_to_object

+#### Instructions Summary
+- Install the prerequisites
+- Download and run the shell script start_notebook.sh
+  - The script will start a download of a Docker image;  this download could take a long time, up to an hour on low bandwidth
+  - once the download is complete, the script should start a Docker container based on the image, SSH into it, launch a Jupyter iPython Notebook server, and open your browser to the notebook server's home page
+  - This is all a horrible kludge, expect to do some troubleshooting
+- Once your browser open to the home page of the Jupyter iPython notebook server, navigate to the Equation To Object Instructions notebook in the notebooks directory, and open it

 #### Shutting Down:
 To stop the notebook server, close and halt all open notebooks (File > Close and Halt), then, in the terminal window where jupyter is running, type Control-C.  When it asks if you want to stop the server, type y and hit enter.
 To stop the container, type "docker ps" to find the name of the running container, then type "docker stop <container name>".
 To stop the Docker virtual machine, type "docker-machine stop default".

+[equation]: docker/equation-to-object/images/ruffle_equation.png
+[figure]: docker/equation-to-object/images/wrapped_ruffle.png
+[object]: docker/equation-to-object/images/printed.png